CrossOmics/Lotus/docs/api/index.rst

 The **Building Blocks API** is consists of Tools Module(``lotus.tl``) and Preprocessing Module(``lotus.pp``).
 These modules serve as low-level building blocks that can be used directly when you need fine-grained control or want to access advanced features not covered by the workflows module, such as batch correction and trajectory inference (PAGA, DPT).
 For standard analysis workflows, we recommend using the Workflows Module functions such as ``lotus.workflows.preprocess()``, ``lotus.workflows.clustering()``, ``lotus.workflows.umap()``, and ``lotus.workflows.marker_genes()``.
 For advanced features, use the Building Blocks API directly.

-The **Web API Module** (``lotus.api``) is a Flask REST API that powers the Lotus Embedding Projector, an interactive tool for single-cell data analysis and visualization.
-We recommend local deployment for better performance and to support larger datasets.
-For detailed setup instructions and deployment guide, please refer to the `Lotus Web Demo documentation <https://github.com/CrossOmics/Lotus/tree/main/Lotus-Web-Demo>`__.